ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/marshall-major-lll-headphones-giveaway.markdown

 is_promoted: true
 has_entry_page: true
 title: "Win Marshall Major III Headphones!"
-competition-description: "<p>Want to win some headphones from audio titan, Marshall?\
+competition-description: "<p>Want to win some headphones from audio titan, Marshall?</p>\r\
-  \ Beat those post-Christmas blues with the new Major III headphones from iconic\
+  \n<p>Beat those post-Christmas blues with the new Major III headphones from iconic\
   \ music brand, Marshall.
 Best known for their classic amps, the\_Major III Bluetooth\_\
   headphones herald the next chapter in the revolutionary history of Marshall.
 This\
   \ go-to classic has been re-engineered for a cleaner, more refined design, while\